dallin35/BookReviewsMD/XtraResources/FairbanksContentRatingSystem.md

 ### 1: No Sexual or Romantic Contact
 ### 2: Mild Non-sexual Kissing or Cuddling
 ### 3: Few Non-graphic Depictions of Intercourse
-### 4: Few Graphic Depictions of Secual Intercourse
+### 4: Few Graphic Depictions of Sexual Intercourse
 ### 5: Consistent, Graphic Depictions of Sexual Intercourse

 ## Violence